Tuesday, May 12, 2026

 Clue 6 — Hulda’s Death

-(Expanding the “other” side, because we’re completists)
+(Expanding the “other” side, because we’re completists, and finding two more children!)

 18 May 1914, Berlin: Hulda (Rosenheim) Maass dies.
 Her death record kindly overachieves: it names her parents, Abraham Rosenheim & Lina Cohn, and gives Hulda’s birthplace: Stettin, Prussia.